Martin Lazarov

-Martin Lazarov is a retired Bulgarian mixed martial artist who competed in the Heavyweight division.
+Martin Lazarov was a retired Bulgarian mixed martial artist who competed in the Heavyweight division.

 One round eye MMA Rings Russia was held in Ekaterinburg.
 He lost in the Submission (Guillotine Choke) at 1R 10:00 to Fedor Emelianenko.
 MMA two round eyes Rings Russia he lost in a decision (4-0 Points) at 1R 2:24 to Mikhail Ilyukhin.